Member dinners are held the first Wednesday of each month, September through June.

 Each meeting has a single invited guest speaker who represents a specific foreign country or is a representative of a major U.S. government organization, U.S. Congress or international-multilateral organization.
 Most often the speakers are Ambassadors who present major issues of interest and concern to them and the United States.
-In its almost 50 years of existence, the Club has enjoyed presentations by Ambassadors from more than 115 countries and regions throughout the world.
+In its 50 years of existence, the Club has enjoyed presentations by Ambassadors from more than 115 countries and regions throughout the world.

 The guest presentation starts at approximately 8:00 pm and allows 15 to 20 minutes for questions and answers, usually ending at 9:00 pm.
 The audience submits questions on cards at the end of the presentation and most speakers answer all questions, without “boundaries”, as time allows.